June 6, 2025

 Understanding Fulfillment Pricing Structures

-Fulfillment costs consist of various factors that you should thoroughly analyze to identify potential savings.
+Fulfillment costs are made up of various factors that you should analyze precisely to identify potential savings.
 For example, pick-and-pack fees at third-party providers (3PL) often start at around €0.18 per item.

 At ROYCE Fulfillment, the pricing structure is clear and understandable: